slongfield/wolfwig/notes/devlog.md

 * Starting to get back into this after the move.
 Next goal is to improve the register access by using a macro of some kind.
 Want to move the addressing out of individual modules.
 * Wrote a simple prototype in serial.
-Seems like it'll generalize eaisly.
+Seems like it'll generalize easily.
 It does mean that the public API of each of the peripherals is a bit larger, and now the register map will happen in src/peripherals/mod.rs, but I think that makes more sense than happening in each file individually.